 When not to bolt a safe to the floor?

 If you are in a rental apartment, you may not be allowed to bolt your safe to the floor.
-Moreover, if you don’t have concrete floors or floors that aren’t strong enough to support heavy safes without compromising structural integrity, then bolting to the floor isn’t an option.
+Moreover, bolting to the floor isn't an option if you don’t have concrete floors or aren’t strong enough to support heavy safes without compromising structural integrity.

 Moreover, if you have wooden frames with hardwood flooring, it would be pointless to bolt your safe to the floor.
 Wooden floors and hardwood boards provide much less resistance compared to concrete floors when thieves try to rip out the safe from the floor.
 Let’s check out the pros and cons of securing a safe without bolting it to the floor: